Slope of Hope Blog Posts

 One interesting rumor in recent weeks is the potential for a new Treasury Secretary a development that has gained additional momentum since a Republican Congressman called for Timothy Geithner's resignation before the Joint Economic Committee and he gave what has been termed a "testy" response.
 In the last day or two there have been additional conjecture a prime candidate to replace him will be Jamie Dimon, a Democratic contributor who knows Obama from his Chicago-based Bank One days.
 Here is a story from yesterdays New York Post about this possibility:

-I posed the question earlier today to the Head of Research for one Hedge fund, forwarding him the Post article and asking: "
+I posed the question earlier today to the Head of Research for one Hedge fund, forwarding him the Post article and asking: "if this is true — and it does make some sense — despite the fact at least in my view it is a bad idea — the markets rocket when he is chosen no? is that the catalyst for next leg up?

 If you want to see what a difference a technological sea-change can make, look at the charts of Netflix (NFLX) and Blockbuster (BBI).
 Netflix is up about 620% whereas Blockbuster is down about 96% from its peak.